enrico69/magento2-dev-report/README.md

-# Enrico69_Magento2DevReport
+# Magento2DevReport

 ## Description
-This module provides various console commands to generate a HTML report in order to help developers to asset some implementations in their project.
+This module provides various console commands to generate a HTML report in order to help Magento 2 developers to asset some implementations in their project.
 It scans all the modules (but the Magento's ones) located in app/code.

 ## Features